 Are your employees putting in extra hours?
 Paying them overtime correctly is vital to avoid expensive penalties.
 Not sure how to stay compliant?
 Well, we've got you covered!
 In this guide, we'll walk you through the ins and outs of calculating overtime pay.

-Lift HCM has been managing overtime pay for clients for over 50 years (now that’s some over time).
+Lift HCM has been managing overtime pay for clients for over 50 years.
 We'll walk you through the calculations, call out common pitfalls, and highlight some applicable laws surrounding accurate payroll reporting.
 Hopefully, we’ll leave you with the knowledge you need to count the beans!

 Overtime is generally defined as working more than 40 hours in a single workweek or seven consecutive 24-hour periods (which may not align with the calendar week).
 Overtime pay typically applies to employees who earn hourly wages.